rmscode/binary-garden/docs/networking/networking.md

 The switch I used for the VLT peers and access switch in this lab - "Dell OS10 S5248F-10.5.6.0.47".

 > **NOTE** The default QEMU adapter count in the appliance's settings is 10.
-I tried to expand this to 57 get the full range of the appliance's interfaces (1/1/1-1/1/56), but the appliance to failed to boot.
+I tried to expand this to 57 get the full range of the appliance's interfaces (1/1/1-1/1/56), but the appliance failed to boot.
 I left it at 10 and just used the first 10 interfaces (1x mgmt, 8x eth).

 ## Setting the hostnames